SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 ### Examples

+The ability to customize the KML "camera" and "link" templates encourages experimentation, and opens up additional use cases.
+Check out some examples below, for instance:

+#### Moving Map with Custom Icon

-Instead of showing the view from the simulated airplane's cockpit, for example, you could use the following "Camera Template" to display your airplane as a moving icon, as viewed from above:
+Instead of showing the pilot's view from the simulated airplane cockpit, for example, you could use the following "Camera Template" to display your airplane as a moving icon, as viewed from above:

 ```
 <?xml version='1.0' encoding='UTF-8'?>